Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README-everything.md

-Raor Syntax -standards how to use C# code in View file
+Razor Syntax -standards how to use C# code in View file

 - Everithing starts with --> @ for C# code in View file.
 - We can have Single Line Syntax: